tomhallmain/4cinject/README.md

 Be sure to reload the extension in the browser extensions page after adding this file, and reload any previously loaded pages after.

-An SHA1 from each file on any thread will be tested against the list of SHA1s provided 20 seconds after thread load.
-If a match is found, a red border is applied to the associated post element.
+If setting TestSHA1s is turned on, SHA1s from each file on any thread will be tested against the list of SHA1s provided upon thread load.
+If a match is found, a red border is applied to the associated post.